 Students who qualify for ISA financing can choose to finance their full tuition with an ISA, or pay one quarter, half, or all of their tuition in quarterly installments and cover the remainder with ISA financing.
 The more tuition you choose to pay up front, the fewer months of repayment will be shared with Make School after graduation.

-There is a 3 month grace period, so you will not have to pay back earnings during your summer internship after year 1.
+There is a 3 month grace period, so you will not have to pay back earnings during your summer internship after your first year at Make School.

 Living Costs & Assistance

 Students who demonstrate financial need are eligible for an Income Share Agreement living stipend which can provide up to $2000/month depending on your financial need.
 If you receive a $2000/mo living stipend for the entire duration of Make School, your ISA payback will increase by a period of 24 months.

 To learn more about living stipends for non-tuition expenses and how to qualify, please visit the Tuition & Aid section of the FAQs.